 No Scaredy-Cats (or Dogs!)

-While Halloween can be a scary-good-time for kids and families, for pets it can be a nightmare!
+While Halloween can be a scary good time for kids and families, it can be a nightmare for pets!
 This year, take the stress and danger out of Halloween by following a few easy steps:

 • Keep treats away from your pets – Halloween treats can be toxic to your dog or cat- especially chocolate, with dark chocolate being the worst.
 Many can also be a choking hazard due to their size, shape or wrapping.

-• Avoid leaving pets in the yard – Pets may become agitated if left outside in the middle of Halloween noise and movement.
-Additionally, by keeping them inside, you avoid excited Halloween’ers who may offer your pet treats that could be harmful or mischief makers who could hurt them.
+• Avoid leaving pets in the yard – Pets may become agitated if left outside during Halloween noise and movement.
+By keeping them inside, you also avoid excited Halloween’ers who may offer your pet treats that could be harmful or mischief makers who could hurt them.

 • Exercise caution with burn or fire hazards – Decorative candles and electrical cords should be kept out of reach from curious pets.